Revolving No More: How Earmarks Undermine Funding for Water Infrastructure

 • Earmarks reduce the amount of technical assistance and principal forgiveness states provide, primarily hurting the small and rural communities most likely to receive principal forgiveness and technical assistance.

-As EPIC’s report clearly demonstrates, most Congressional offices that secure earmarks are actually reducing the total future funding for their state.
+As EPIC’s report clearly demonstrates, most congressional offices that secure earmarks are actually reducing the total future funding for their state.

 Next